runemadsen/runemadsen-2012/writings/printing-code/index.md

 * Lecture: **[Computational Repetition](/printing-code/lecture-repetition)**
 * [More Geomerative](/printing-code/geomerative2)
 * Possible design exercise: Talk to partner about final project
+* Possible reading discussion

 ### Assignment for next week

 * For next week write a Processing sketch that generates a pattern.
 The pattern should be a design proposal for the company [Makerbot](http://www.makerbot.com/), and should be designed to be used for their wrapping paper.
 So you need to research the company, look at their identity, and come up with a design that reflects this.
 It doesn't matter whether the pattern is periodic or aperiodic, but what does matter is that it's dynamic.
 This means that I should be able to change global variables and see the pattern change the next time I run the sketch.
 Bring to class a printed poster of your pattern, and we'll discuss the proposals.

+* Pick a real-world design problem that you will tackle for your final.
+This can be a full event poster, an album cover, a logo re-design, a full company identity or a book cover.
+It's all up to you, and there are no constraints.
+Write a short blog post about your project, and come prepared to talk about it in class.
+Remember, you cannot change your final project once the blog post is written.

 Week 10: Transformation